andrewheberle/serverless-ssh-ca/README.md

 an `email` claim in the OIDC access token, however at this time only Cloudflare Access has been tested.

-The flow to obtain a certificate is as follows:
+The flow to obtain a certificate using the CLI version is as follows:

-1. The user initiates `ssh-ca-client login`
+1. The user initiates `ssh-ca-client-cli login`
 2. If required a new SSH key is generated and the a browser is opened to visit `http://localhost:3000/auth/login`
 3. The client redirects the user to the configured IdP